+Appendix B - Request for Planning Advice.

+трропаіх В Troquest for Flamming Flavios.

-Freedom of Information Act
+Frandom a Information Act

-If you consider your proposals are required to be kept confidential, please set out the reasons why, for what period and the specific information that needs to remain confidential.
-The authority will advise whether it considers the information could be kept confidential.
-All information submitted will be handled in accordance with the Data Protection Act
+If you consider for what period advise whether er your proposals are required to be kept confidential, please set out the reasons why, and and the specific information that needs to remain confidential.
+The authority will be rit considers the information could be kept confidential.
+All information submitted with accordance with the Data Protection Act

-Click here to enter text.
+Click here t enter text.

+Declaration

+t to the best of my knowledge all of the information submitted herein is

+d that planning advice is requested and have made the appropriate fee as the service.

+I alaa aaraa to pay any additional costs arising from the provision of the service as